joehahn/cryptocoin-tensorflow-demo/README.md

 The trained LSTM model is then applied to the test dataset, to predict ethereum's next-day fractional price change for all dates after 2017-11-15.
-Green curve (below) shows the actual next-day price variation while the blue curve shows the predicted price change:
+Green curve (below) shows the actual next-day price variation versus date, while the blue curve shows the predicted price change.
 Although the model predictions are in the right neighborhood, those predictions do not recover ethereum's actual next-day price variation well enough to warrant using this simple model to guide investment decisions.
 Also this model's predictions have MAE = 5%,